microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

    service/mssql3   LoadBalancer   172.30.6.212    23.96.53.245   1433:30611/TCP      4m</pre>

     Run the `oc get all` command until the pods and LoadBalancer services are in this state.

+    Note: You will see some pods taht start with a name of mssql-initialize.
+You can ignore these.
+They are used to deploy the SQL Server Availability Group but may not be needed in the final design of the operator.

+    In addition, notice that there are three objects from the oc get all output that look like this

+    <pre>NAME                      DESIRED   CURRENT   AGE
+   statefulset.apps/mssql1   1         1         43s
+   statefulset.apps/mssql2   1         1         40s
+   statefulset.apps/mssql3   1         1         37s</pre>

+    As part of the design for SQL Server Availability groups, a concept called a *statefulset* is used.
+A stateful set provides the capabilities to manage a set of pods that belong in a group like Availability Groups.
+You can read more about StatefulSets at https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/.

 6. Even though each SQL Server pod has a LoadBalancer service, you need to create a LoadBalancer service that will always point to the primary replica and a LoadBalancer service that will point to any secondary replicas.
 Execute the following command or the script **step5_apply_agservices.sh**